- Knowledge Base

 As you can see, VoIP phones and landline phones differ in how they are connected to the telephone network, how they operate, and how they handle calls.
 To recap, here are the main differences:

-- VoIP phones use the Internet to connect to the phone network, and need to be registered online to a service provider.
+1. VoIP phones use the Internet to connect to the phone network and need to be registered online to a service provider.
 Other business phones require dedicated copper wiring separate from an Ethernet connection.

 But there are also plenty of similarities that VoIP phones share with other desk phones:

-- The basic deployment of handsets, receivers, speakers, and other structural items are the same for VoIP and landline phones.
+4. The basic deployment of handsets, receivers, speakers, and other structural items is the same for VoIP and landline phones.

 The short of it all is this: If you’ve ever used an office phone before, you won’t have much trouble adjusting to a VoIP phone.
 Switching to VoIP phones won’t require you to completely re-learn the way you take and make calls.

-And we make it so easier for you at West Quay Offices.
-All your system can be setup by us or yourself.
+And we make it so easy for you at West Quay Offices.
+We or you can set up all of your systems.
 Everything is included.

 Check our VoIP solutions and order today.